brianshumate/vaultini/README.md

 A great resource for learning more about Vault is the [HashiCorp Developer](https://developer.hashicorp.com) site, which has a nice [Vault tutorial library](https://developer.hashicorp.com/tutorials/library?product=vault) available.

-If you are completely new to Vault, check out the Get Started series:
+If you are new to Vault, check out the Get Started series:

 - [CLI Quick Start](https://developer.hashicorp.com/vault/tutorials/getting-started)
 - [HCP Vault Quick Start](https://developer.hashicorp.com/vault/tutorials/cloud)
 - [UI Quick Start](https://developer.hashicorp.com/vault/tutorials/getting-started-ui)

-The tutorial library also has a wide range of intermediate and advanced tutorials with integrated hands on labs.
+The tutorial library also has a wide range of intermediate and advanced tutorials with integrated hands on labs for you to explore.

-Be sure to explore them all!

 ## Who?